 It shouldn’t bother me, and maybe “bother” isn’t even the right word, but it does make me feel… strange, to see these non-Chinese-looking women so clearly and easily labeled as Chinese American.
 Maybe it’s because I, who am half-Chinese, have struggled over the years with my own appearance and identity.

 (Eyes too small.
 Face too flat.
 Pretty hair.
 Tall.
 (HAHA.)
 Too skinny.
 Not skinny enough.
 Can’t speak Mandarin.
 Doesn’t know traditions.
-Bad pronounciation.
+Bad pronunciation.
 The only brown head in a sea of black at Chinese school.
 The only one of my friends learning pin yin instead of zhu yin fu hao.
 “La China” in Spain.
 Chinese among Americans, American among Chinese.)

 Did these women struggle similarly?
 With one quarter and one eighth (I think) Asian-ness in their blood, can they really identify as Chinese?
 Can they understand what it’s like when no one would ever mistake them for being anything other than “white”?
 What in their body of experiences gives them the — sorry to use this word — right, to claim that heritage, the one that I am so tentative to take, because I worry that if someone were to challenge me on it, they might decide I don’t have enough evidence to support my stake?